What Are Zero Knowledge Rollups and How Do They Work?

 What is a ZK rollup?

-A ZK rollup, short for Zero Knowledge rollup, is a fix for blockchain scalability issues, especially for blockchains like Ethereum.
-It's a Layer 2 solution that runs on top of the existing Layer 1 blockchain.
-ZK rollups let you process more transactions per second and cut down on fees.
-Depending on how they're built, they can also boost privacy since not all info needs to be shared publicly.
-And they do all this without messing with the network’s security.
+A ZK rollup (also known as a Zero-Knowledge rollup) is a solution to scalability problems for blockchains like Ethereum.
+It is a layer 2 solution that runs on top of the existing blockchain (Layer 1).
+ZK rollups are used to process more transactions per second and reduce costs.
+Depending on the implementation, ZK rollups can also improve privacy, since data doesn't always have to be fully public.
+All of this without compromising the network's security.

 Key Takeaways

-• They process transactions off-chain, then post a Zero Knowledge proof to the main chain to confirm validity.
+• ZK rollups work by processing transactions off-chain and then adding a Zero-Knowledge proof to the main chain to verify their validity.

-• Popular ZK rollups include zkSync, Starknet and Polygon zkEVM.
+• Well-known forms of ZK rollups include zkSync, Starknet, and Polygon zkEVM.

-1. Batching: Users make transactions and send them to the Layer 2 rollup.
+1. Batch Processing: Users create transactions which they submit to the Layer 2 Rollup.

-2. Off-chain processing: These transactions get processed off-chain and bundled into a batch.
+2. Off-Chain Processing: All submitted transactions are processed off-chain and bundled into one batch.

-3. Zero Knowledge Proof: A cryptographic proof is made to show the batch is valid.
-This proof gets verified by a smart contract on the Layer 1 blockchain.
+3. Zero-Knowledge Proof: After creating this batch, a cryptographic proof is generated confirming the correctness of the batch.
+The Zero-Knowledge proof is then verified by a smart contract on the Layer 1 blockchain.

-Imagine 1,000 users want to make a transaction on Ethereum at the same time.
-Instead of running 1,000 separate transactions, the ZK rollup makes one bundle and generates a cryptographic proof.
-That proof gets posted to the Ethereum blockchain.
-This saves a ton of computing power and gas fees.
+Imagine 1,000 users want to perform a transaction on the Ethereum blockchain simultaneously.
+Instead of processing 1,000 separate transactions on Ethereum, the ZK rollup bundles them and generates a cryptographic proof that is placed on the Ethereum blockchain.
+This ultimately saves significant processing power and gas fees.

 Feature ZK Rollups Optimistic Rollups

-Gas fees Lower, thanks to ZK proof Higher, due to extra checks
+Gas Costs Lower, due to ZK-proof Higher, due to verification mechanisms

-Complexity Technically harder to build Easier and faster to deploy
+Complexity Technically complex to develop Technically simpler and faster to deploy

 zkSync

-zkSync is one of the most well known ZK rollup platforms.
-It was built by Matter Labs and supports smart contracts.
-It’s focused on making Layer 2 user friendly for payments, DeFi and NFTs.
+zkSync is one of the most well-known ZK rollup platforms and was developed by Matter Labs.
+This platform supports smart contracts and primarily focuses on user-friendly Layer 2 functionalities for payments, DeFi, and NFTs.

 Starknet

-Starknet is built for scalable dApps and supports complex smart contracts.
-It uses something called STARK proofs, which is a special type of Zero Knowledge cryptography.
-The company behind it, StarkWare, also made StarkEx, the engine behind dYdX and ImmutableX.
+Starknet focuses on scalable dApps and supports complex smart contracts.
+It uses STARK proofs, a specific form of Zero-Knowledge cryptography.
+The company behind Starknet, StarkWare, is also responsible for StarkEx.
+This is the engine behind dYdX and ImmutableX.

 Polygon zkEVM

-Polygon’s zkEVM is a ZK rollup that works with the Ethereum Virtual Machine.
-This makes it easy to move existing Ethereum dApps over to the Polygon zkEVM while keeping the smart contracts and tools intact.
+Polygon uses a zkEVM, a ZK rollup that is compatible with the Ethereum Virtual Machine.
+This makes it easy for existing dApps on the Ethereum network to migrate to the Polygon zkEVM while preserving smart contracts and tools.

 Final thoughts

-ZK rollups are a solid fix for blockchain scalability problems.
-By bundling transactions and handling them off-chain, they offer a powerful combo of efficiency, privacy and security.
-The tech is still evolving, but it’s already playing a big role for users and developers, and it's set to become even more important for Ethereum and other blockchains in the future.
+ZK rollups are strong solutions to the scalability problems of blockchain technology.
+By bundling transactions and processing them off-chain, they offer a powerful combination of efficiency, privacy, and security for blockchains.
+Although the technology behind ZK rollups is still under development, they are already playing a major role for users and developers and promise to become even more important for Ethereum and other blockchains in the future.

 About Finst